Zertz/react-d8picker/README.md

 The last step starts documentation app as a simple webserver on http://localhost:3000.

 You can run `yarn test` to execute the test suite and linters.
 To help you develop the component we’ve set up some tests that cover the basic functionality (can be found in `/tests`).
 Even though we’re big fans of testing, this only covers a small piece of the component.
 We highly recommend you add tests when you’re adding new functionality.

-### The examples

-The examples are hosted within the docs folder and are ran in the simple app that loads the Datepicker.
-To extend the examples with a new example, you can simply duplicate one of the existing examples and change the unique properties of your example.

 ## Accessibility